stouch/docs/api/permissions.md

 <def-list>

 #### id <def-type>integer</def-type>
-Unique identifier for the folder.
+Unique identifier for the permission.

 #### collection <def-type>string</def-type>
 What collection this permission applies to.